fx02/chocolate-doom/HACKING.md

 `MyVariableName`.
 In pointer variable declarations, place the `*` next to the variable name, not the type.

+When casting variables from one type to another, put a space after the last closing brace.

 When using an if, do, while, or for statement, always use the { } braces even when they are not necessary.
 For example, do this: